Strange laws

-Strange laws, also called weird laws, dumb laws, futile laws, unusual laws, unnecessary laws, legal oddities, or legal curiosities, are laws that are perceived to be useless, humorous or obsolete, i.e. no longer applicable (in regard to current culture or modern law).
+Strange laws, also called weird laws, dumb laws, futile laws, unusual laws, unnecessary laws, legal oddities, or legal curiosities, are laws that are perceived to be useless, humorous or obsolete, or are no longer applicable (in regard to current culture or modern law).
 A number of books and websites purport to list dumb laws.
 These are in many cases based on misunderstandings, exaggerations or outright fabrications.

 Veracity

-Laws presented as "dumb laws" or "strange laws" are laws that are perceived by the speaker to be useless, no longer applicable (in regard to current culture or modern law), or humorous.
+Laws presented as "dumb laws", "strange laws", or "weird laws", are laws that are perceived by the speaker to be useless, no longer applicable (in regard to current culture or modern law), or humorous.
 A large number of hoax or exaggerated dumb laws are circulated on the internet and in the print media.

 Several books have been written and numerous listicles exist on the internet purporting to list "dumb laws" in various jurisdictions.
 The "dumb laws" are also often circulated via e-mail chain letters.